Expensify/Integrations/README.md

 4. Copy the template_expensify_creds.sh file provided in this repo someplace secure (eg, "/root"), and reduce permissions to the minimum (eg, chmod 0400).

-5. Rename your copy of template_expensify_creds.sh to something more meaningful (eg, "/root/expensify_creds.sh") and enter your unique account information:  (Write help@expensify.com to obtain this.)
+5. Rename your copy of template_expensify_creds.sh to something more meaningful (eg, "/root/expensify_creds.sh") and enter your unique account information.
     * *partnerName* - Typically the domain name of your company
     * *partnerSecret* - A random secret key assigned to you
     * *email* - Email address of the account as which to authenticate